-Raspberry Pi Monitoring with UpSwift IoT platform
+Raspberry Pi Monitoring using UpSwift IoT management platform tools.

 Monitoring Raspberry Pi can be a tiebreaker in some cases.
 When developing a smart IoT device, usually after deployment maintenance is totally forgotten, despite that in most situations it is more essential than any other thing.